digitalfabrik/integreat-locales/README.md

 ### Setup

-For easier management of the subtrees, you should add the `integreat-locales` repository as a remote:
+For easier management of the subtrees, you should add the `integreat-locales` repository as a remote (otherwise the whole repo url has to be used for each command):

 ```bash
 git remote add locales git@github.com:Integreat/integreat-locales.git